rr1111/CurryPage/README.md

 # CurryPage
- website for an indian evil curry corp
+website for an evil indian curry corp currently employing 200 indians in a sweatshop